XiaokunHou/XiaokunHou.github.io/index.md

 [Visit my research page here](https://www.researchgate.net/profile/Giovanni_Travaglino)

-In the *Cultural Processes and Groups* (CP&G) lab, at the [School of Psychology, University of Kent](https://www.kent.ac.uk/psychology {target="_blank"}), we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different situations.
+In the *Cultural Processes and Groups* (CP&G) lab, at the <a href="ps://www.kent.ac.uk/psychology" target="_blank">, we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different situations.
 We use a range of methodologies, including experiments, longitudinal and cross-sectional surveys, and quanlitative analyses.
 The lab is directed by [Dr Giovanni Travaglino](/about/).

 Research in the lab spans a range of different themes and research questions.
 The main ones are: